Sai-Subrahmanya/Portfolio/README.md

+#### The source code and project reports have not been uploaded to this GitHub account yet.
+All project-related source files and documentation will be made available here by the 2nd week of August 2026.

 # Engineering Portfolio

 Welcome to my engineering portfolio.
 This repository serves as the central navigation hub for my projects, internships, and technical work in VLSI, Embedded Systems, IoT, and Aerospace Engineering.